Team-Lodestone/Documentation/LCE/Documentation.md

 | Unknown Flag | 1 | It is unknown what this flag is
 | CompressedSize | 30 | compressed chunk size

+### Newer-gen consoles (PS4, Xbox One, Switch)
+It seems these consoles use a different format, which stores the regions in different files as opposed to just storing inside the savegame.